-- R[10.1.7.1] The aircraft, taking off within the maximum distance, must make at least one 360-degree turn and then land.
+The aircraft, taking off within the maximum distance, must make at least one 360-degree turn and then land.

-- NC[10.1.7.1] Flight invalidated.

-- VV[10.1.7.1] Runway.

 There is no limit to how many turns the plane can make before landing, as long as there is no fuel starvation and it does not violate the airspace defined before the competition.